 After more than 100 years of campaigning, using packs of hounds to hunt foxes, deer, hares and mink became illegal in 2005 in England, Wales and Scotland.
 In Northern Ireland, however, the traditional form of hunting with hounds is still legal.
 In most of the UK, despite the 'ban', hunters are still permitted to send two hounds into a wood to 'flush out' foxes and then shoot them.
-Nearly all packs continue to go out. exactly as before, ignoring the intention of the law.
+Nearly all packs continue to go out.
+Some follow artificial scent trails, while others carry on hunting almost exactly as before, ignoring the intention of the law.